 Her outstanding knowledge and dedication earned her a top feature on the International Association of Healthcare Professionals’ “The Leading Physicians of the World” and was named a Top Doctors in Psychiatry in Florida in 2017.
 She is an active member of the American Medical Association, the American Psychiatric Association, the American College of Physician Executives, the Connecticut State Medical Society and the Connecticut Psychiatric Society.
 She served as past-president of the latter in 2013.

 In her free time, Dr. Drazinic enjoys dancing, listening to music, playing the piano, singing and composing songs.
 She donates time and funds to the American Red Cross and the United Way.
 With a successful career at hand, she attributes her achievements to her great mentors, her work ethic and her dedication to improving others’ health and well-being.
 In the upcoming years, Dr. Drazinic plans to assume an executive position where she can create a greater impact on patient care.

 Chief Medical Officer for the Florida State Mental Health Hospitals

 - Florida Department of Children and Families

-Associate Professor in the Department of Psychiatry and Behavioral Sciences at Leonard M. Miller School of Medicine – University of Miami
+Previously an Associate Professor in the Department of Psychiatry and Behavioral Sciences at Leonard M. Miller School of Medicine – University of Miami

 - The mission of the Leonard M. Miller School of Medicine and the University of Miami Health System is to be a state-of-the-art academic medical center.
 This will be accomplished by delivering high-quality, compassionate healthcare, leading life-changing discoveries and transforming patient care through innovative research, educating the next generation of medical leaders, promoting the health and well-being of our community and nurturing diversity, and equity.